n0madic/twitter-scraper/README.md

 func main() {
     scraper := twitterscraper.New()

-    // Cookie and xCsrfToken is optional
-    // Some specified user tweets are protected that you must login and follow scraper.WithCookie("twitter cookie after login")
-    scraper.WithXCsrfToken("twitter X-Csrf-Token after login")

     for tweet := range scraper.GetTweets(context.Background(), "Twitter", 50) {
         if tweet.Error != nil {
             panic(tweet.Error)